esraa38177/e-commarce-test/README.md

 - **Python 3.11**: Core programming language for backend development.
 - **Django**: Backend framework for building the web application.
 - **HTML, CSS, JavaScript**: Frontend technologies for user interface and interactivity.
-- *(Add other technologies, such as Bootstrap or jQuery, if used in your project.)*

 ## Getting Started